 Consultation

-During your first visit, we will take time to understand your medical history, including any previous evaluations and therapies.
-We will also discuss your symptoms and complete a physical exam and neurologic exam to evaluate your cranial nerves, motor strength, senses, reflexes, coordination, and walking.
+During your first visit, we will take time to understand your medical history, including any previous evaluations and treatments.
+We will also discuss your symptoms and administer a physical exam and neurologic exam to evaluate your cranial nerves, strength, senses, reflexes, coordination, and walking.

-You will undergo electrodiagnostic testing that includes electromyography (EMG) and nerve conduction studies (NCS) on the same day as your consultation, whenever possible.
-These tests measure nerve and muscle activity through electrical stimulation during NCS and with a needle electrode during EMG.
+You may undergo electrodiagnostic testing that includes electromyography (EMG) and nerve conduction studies (NCS), either on the day of your consultation or later.
+These tests measure nerve and muscle function.

 Tissue Biopsy

 Some people may benefit from a biopsy.
-Using a needle, a small sample of skin or muscle tissue is removed and sent to pathologists, who examine the sample under a microscope and use staining techniques to identify abnormalities.
+Using a needle, a small sample of skin, muscle, or nerve tissue is removed and sent to pathologists, who examine the sample under a microscope to identify abnormalities.

 Call for an Appointment